joshmarshall/ubuild/README.md

 Using the virtualenv module might look like:

     {
+      "steps": [{
+        "name": "virtualenv.prepare",
+        "build_requires": ["libcurl4-openssl-dev"]
+      }, {
-      "name": "ubuild",
+        "name": "virtualenv.build",
-      "build_module": "virtualenv",
+        "project_name": "foobar",
         "virtualenv_path": "/opt/ubuild/venv",
-      "requirements_paths": ["requirements.txt"],
+        "requirements_files": ["requirements.txt"],
-      "requirements_args": ["--allow-all-external"]
       }

-We first set `build_module` to `virtualenv`.
-The other required argument is `virtualenv_path`, which tells ubuild where to create the new virtualenv. `requirements_paths` is a list of PyPI dependency files, which is usually one or more `requirements.txt` in Python projects. `requirements_args` are just additional parameters to pass to the `pip install -r %s` command, in this case allowing external packages through PyPI.
-If no outer `build_command` is provided, this module will run `$VENV_PATH/bin/python setup.py install`.

-As always, I welcome feedback, horror stories, or general internet anger.
+    }

+These steps are extra wrappers to `checkinstall` based operations.

+* Step `virtualenv.prepare`
+    * Wraps the checkinstall process, providing a few additional requirements.
+Takes the same options as `checkinstall.prepare`.
+* Step `virtualenv.build`
+    * Builds a virtualenv, installs the python dependencies, and installs the project, all through checkinstall.
+    * Takes the following arguments, in addition to `checkinstall.build` commands:
+    * `virtualenv_path`: the installed location of the virtualenv on the system
+    * `requirements_files`: list of requirements files to install to the virtualenv
+    * `command`: the optional command to pass to checkinstall.
+If none is provided, $VENV/bin/python setup.py install is used.